Skip Navigation and Go To Content

 Department of Undergraduate Studies

-Kennessa Landry, PhD, MSN, RN, started her nursing career in 2000 as a Licensed Vocational Nurse from San Jacinto College.
-Later, she went back to San Jacinto College in 2003 and obtained her Associate Degree in Nursing.
-In 2007 and 2011, she received her BSN and master’s in Nursing Administration from Texas Tech University Health Science Center.
-In 2015, she received her post-master’s degree in Nursing Education from Chamberlain School of Nursing.
+Kennessa Landry, PhD, RN, began her nursing career in 2000 as a Licensed Vocational Nurse after graduating from San Jacinto College.
+She later earned her Associate Degree in Nursing from San Jacinto College, followed by a BSN and a Master’s in Nursing Administration from Texas Tech University Health Sciences Center.
+She completed a post-master’s certificate in Nursing Education at Chamberlain School of Nursing and earned her PhD from the University of Texas Medical Branch (UTMB), where her research focused on practice readiness in new graduate nurses.

 Education